wmglab-duke/ascent/docs/source/Running_ASCENT/Info.md

 | Human       | peri\_thk = 0.03702\*d<sub>fasc</sub> + 10.50 \[um\]         | {cite:p}`Pelot2020`         |

-The “rho\_perineurium” parameter in ***Model*** can take either of two
+The "rho\_perineurium" parameter in ***Model*** can take either of two
 modes:

-  - “RHO\_WEERASURIYA”: The perineurium conductivity value changes with the frequency of electrical stimulation (for a single value, not a spectrum, defined in ***Model*** as “frequency”) and temperature (using a Q10 adjustment, defined in
+  - "RHO\_WEERASURIYA": The perineurium conductivity value changes with the frequency of electrical stimulation (for a single value, not a spectrum, defined in ***Model*** as "frequency") and temperature (using a Q10 adjustment, defined in
-    ***Model*** as “temperature”) based on measurements of frog sciatic perineurium {cite:p}`Pelot2018,Weerasuriya1984`.
+    ***Model*** as "temperature") based on measurements of frog sciatic perineurium {cite:p}`Pelot2018,Weerasuriya1984`.
 The equation is defined in `src/core/Waveform.py` in the `rho_weerasuriya()` method.

-  - “MANUAL”: Conductivity value assigned to the perineurium is as explicitly defined in either `materials.json` or ***Model*** without any corrections for temperature or frequency.
+  - "MANUAL": Conductivity value assigned to the perineurium is as explicitly defined in either `materials.json` or ***Model*** without any corrections for temperature or frequency.